github/game-off-2013/README.md

 ## The Challenge

+You have the entire month of November to create a web-based game loosely based on the theme ██████████ (to be announced on October 31st - please check back then).

+Your game.
+Your rules.
+You can participate as an individual or as a team.
+You're encouraged to use open source libraries, frameworks, graphics, and sounds.

 ## The Prizes

 We're giving away shiny new [iPad Airs](http://www.apple.com/ipad-air/) (16GB models) to our 5 lucky winners.
 Runners up with receive $100 in credit to the [GitHub Shop](http://shop.github.com/), where you can grab some of our :octocat: shirts, hoodies, stickers, and more!